 - Have a big and welcoming "table."
 Your community's recovery is only as strong and good as the recovery of its least privileged member.
 Make sure the right voices are involved in decisionmaking and long-term planning so that mental health, among many other pressing issues, is represented by forceful and knowledgeable community leaders.
 This planning should be carried out long before a disaster strikes. - Determine which indicators suggest gaps in support within the mental health "system" in your community.
-This could include low numbers of inpatient treatment beds, high incidence of substance abuse and addiction, health insurance deserts or inadequate coverage for mental health support, weak nonprofit mental health infrastructure, or overall access issues.
+This could include low numbers of inpatient treatment beds, high incidence of substance abuse and addiction, health insurance deserts or inadequate coverage for mental health support, weak non-profit mental health infrastructure, or overall access issues.
 Work to address those that are within your purview. - Foster collaborative, comprehensive approaches to pre- and post-disaster preparedness and response.
-Support training and disaster preparedness for healthcare nonprofits, social service agencies, schools and faith-based organizations.
-During CDP's webinar on supporting mental health, bereavement and grief, Heather Nesle, president of the New York Life Foundation, reported that 93% of educators surveyed by the American Teachers' Federation identified needing and wanting reported training to help grieving students. - Convene community gatherings that foster social cohesion, reduce isolation and recognize the shared experiences of community members both pre- and post-disaster.
+Support training and disaster preparedness for healthcare nonprofits, social service agencies, schools and faith-based organizations. - Convene community gatherings that foster social cohesion, reduce isolation and recognize the shared experiences of community members both pre- and post-disaster.
 The stronger a community is ahead of a disaster, the stronger it is likely to be after a disaster. - Check the laws and make changes where needed.
 Often state health departments have laws that restrict or prevent addressing mental health needs in a timely fashion.
 For instance, can persons who have prescriptions get vacation overrides and receive additional refills of their medications leading up to a disaster or immediately following when they may be in transition to shelter or temporary housing?
 Do differing counties or municipalities or the state have specific laws that allow for licensed professionals to receive temporary licensing to practice in your locality in the case of a disaster, allowing volunteers from out-of-state to assist?